gw-sc/Deep-Learning-challenge/README.md

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

     *To conclude my investigations, I decided to run an auto-optimisation model using `keras-tuner`.
-This took a while longer to run, and found that the best accuracy the model could reach was `73.36%` (4sf), with the following `hyperparameters`*
+This took a while longer to run, and found that the best accuracy the model could reach was `73.36%` (4sf), with the following `hyperparameters`.*

+    *A supervised learning model would be recommended to achieve a higher accuracy, since this dataset contained a labeled training value for the target variable.
+The program will use that information to learn and find relationships in the data.
+This will help us understand the data better.*

     ![Auto-Optimisation](Images/autoR.png)
     ![Hyperparameters](Images/hyperparams.png)